QubesOS/qubes-doc/common-tasks/device-handling.md

 #General Qubes Device Widget Behavior And Handling
-When clicking on the tray icon (looking similar to this: ![SD card and thumbdrive][device manager icon] several device-classes seperated by lines are displayed as tooltip.
+When clicking on the tray icon (looking similar to this: ![SD card and thumbdrive][device manager icon] several device-classes separated by lines are displayed as tooltip.
 Block devices are displayed on top, microphones one below and USB-devices at the bottom.

 On most laptops, integrated hardware such as cameras and fingerprint-readers are implemented as USB-devices and can be found here.